A3: Assisting Android API Migrations Using Code Examples: Related Work

+Gao et al. find that crypto-APIs misuses are very common in Android apps~\cite{Gao_2019}.
+They find that developers are unlikely to successfully fix these misuses when they attempt to do so~\cite{Gao_2019}.
+These findings highlight the importance of proper testing and keeping the developer in the development loop.
+This is one of the reasons why A3 is not a fully automated approach, but rather allows the developer to have the final say in any migration decision.
+Therefore, it is always possible for the developer to determine the validity of any migration before choosing to use it.

-\textit{EXAMPLORE} presents a visualization tool to assist users in understanding common uses of APIs~\cite{Glassman_Zhang_Hartmann_Kim_2018}.
+\textit{EXAMPLORE} is a visualization tool to assist users in understanding common uses of APIs~\cite{Glassman_Zhang_Hartmann_Kim_2018}.
 The tool uses a corpus of API examples to build common usage patterns which can then be displayed to a user in an interactive graphical way.
 Since tools like \textit{EXAMPLORE} have shown that they can assist users to answer API questions with detail and confidence~\cite{Glassman_Zhang_Hartmann_Kim_2018}, we believe that using examples to provide API insights could similarly be used for a migration tool.

-Tools such as \textit{Sydit} and \textit{LASE} provide systematic editing through examples~\cite{Meng_2011, Meng_2013}.
+Tools such as \textit{Sydit}, \textit{LibSync}, and \textit{LASE} provide systematic editing through examples~\cite{Meng_2011,Nguyen2010,Meng_2013}.
 However, these tools require well-built ASTs for dependency analysis, but examples of API migration may not always be compilable (e.g., code snippets from documentation, or examples from users).
-Furthermore, a developer has to provide the examples with relevant context (e.g., where to apply the changes).
-In contrast, our approach automatically mines relevant examples, and then finds the most relevant migration pattern for a specific API migration use case with no dependency assumptions.
+Furthermore, a developer has to provide the examples with relevant context, or in the case of \textit{LibSync} project versions where migrations are known to occur (e.g., where to apply the changes).
+In contrast, our approach automatically mines relevant examples, and then finds the most relevant migration pattern for a specific API migration use case with no dependency assumptions (i.e., the code can be non-compilable).

-\textit{MAPO} is a tool which allows developers to rapidly search for frequent API usages~\cite{Xie_pei_2006}.
-MAPO uses a combination of a lightweight source code analyzer, various code search engines, and frequent item-set mining methods~\cite{Xie_pei_2006}.
+\textit{MAPO} is a tool that allows developers to rapidly search for frequent API usages~\cite{Xie_pei_2006}.
+MAPO uses a combination lightweight source code analysis, code search engines, and frequent item-set mining methods~\cite{Xie_pei_2006}.
 Tools like \textit{MAPO} have shown that it is possible to rapidly and reliably find examples of API usage on the web.
-Therefore, tools like A4 can rely on this foundation to use these examples for more complex tasks, such as aiding API migration.
+Therefore, tools like~\tool~can rely on this foundation to use these examples for more complex tasks, such as aiding API migration.